 Charlene Foley, 38 of Kingston, was last seen on Wednesday night after she told her husband she was going for a walk for fresh air.
 She never returned.

 Logan City Police have released the following statement:

 ‘Mrs Foley appears to have left her Kingston address at about seven-thirty on the night of the 15th and then made her way along Juers Street.’

 ‘We believe she met someone, relocating to a Meadowbrook address soon thereafter.
 There were sounds of a struggle on Juers Street, and we’re currently looking for a white sedan seen in the area around that time.
 We are also searching for her mobile phone’s SIM card.’

 ‘Cadets from Oxley Academy will be doing a ground search today, retracing her movements along the river, Armstrong Rd and its surrounds.’

-Photography student Len Skapp who discovered the body said, ‘We were photographing birds and I said to John what’s that in the background?
+Photography student Len Skapp who discovered the body said, ‘We were photographing birds and I asked John what’s that in the background?
 I thought it was someone sunbathing in the grass.’

 Mrs Foley leaves behind two daughters and a son.

 Len Skapp?
 Surely, you didn’t believe that oddball name, did you?

 I didn’t write it into the book like that.
 That’s a serious adult piece inside there.
 Len Skapp is just a spontaneous name l came up with for this post for fun.